CSS-Paged-Media/html2pdf-tool-comparison/docs/index.md

 ---
 layout: page
-title: Home
+title:  A comparison of different html2pdf tools.
 permalink: /
 description: A comparison between mPDF, typeset.sh, PDFreactor, wkhtmltopdf, WeasyPrint, Prince, and Puppeteer.
 ---

 ## 👋 Hey!
 Nice that you are here!

 On this website, I show you the rendering results of different html2pdf tools.
+I compare mPDF, typeset.sh, PDFreactor, wkhtmltopdf, WeasyPrint, Prince, and Puppeteer.

 ## 🔬 Test Sections
 <div class="boxes"><a href="/CSS-Properties/">CSS Properties</a>